dotnet/arcade/Documentation/Projects/M2MRenaming/Master-to-Main-renaming-guide.md

 ### How to revert Maestro migration?
 Two update scripts are generated.
 There are 3 scenarios:
-* In case the `disable-subscriptions-in-maestro.ps1` script was executed **only**, to roll back, edit this script and replace argument `-d` with `-e`.
+1. In case the `disable-subscriptions-in-maestro.ps1` script was executed **only**, to roll back, edit this script and replace argument `-d` with `-e`.
+For example update:

+`darc subscription-status --id "032d107a-6f5d-4df8-c8c4-08d75d523d5f" -d -q`

+to

+`darc subscription-status --id "032d107a-6f5d-4df8-c8c4-08d75d523d5f" -e -q`

-* When both scripts were executed, you need to generate rollback scripts using the second script:
+2. When both scripts were executed, you need to generate rollback scripts using the same script which was used to generate migration scripts:
     `./disable-subscriptions-prepare-migration-script.ps1 [repo name] master main`.
     Then execute generated update script `./rename-branch-in-maestro.ps1` and all changes will be reverted.

-* Reach out to us in case of any questions or issues with these scripts.
+3. Reach out to us in case of any questions or issues with these scripts.